selinaZitrone/notebook_demo/05_Zettelkasten/Modelling cycle.md

 >  [[Good modelling practice]]
 >  [[TRACE protocol]]

-The modelling cycle describes the stages of model development. dd
+The modelling cycle describes the stages of model development.

 A simple version can look like this: